rqlite/helm-charts/charts/rqlite/README.md

 The chart value `replicaCount` dictates the number of voting nodes in the cluster.
-It's strongly recommended that voting nodes only be scaled up or down by updating this value and redeploying the chart (via `helm upgrade`), because the replica count is used in several places (such as the PodDisruptionBudget).
+It's strongly recommended that voting nodes only be scaled up or down by updating this value and redeploying the chart (via `helm upgrade`), because the replica count is used in multiple places in the chart (such as the PodDisruptionBudget).

 Scaling voting nodes up can be done simply by increasing `replicaCount` and running `helm upgrade`.
 The new nodes will mount a fresh PV, join the cluster, and synchronize the data